 The SAVE subcommand causes PSPP to save the residuals or predicted values from the fitted model to the active dataset.
 PSPP will store the residuals in a variable called 'RES1' if no such variable exists, 'RES2' if 'RES1' already exists, 'RES3' if 'RES1' and 'RES2' already exist, etc. It will choose the name of the variable for the predicted values similarly, but with 'PRED' as a prefix.
-When SAVE is used, PSPP ignores TEMPORARY, treating temporary transformations as permanent.
+When SAVE is used, PSPP ignores FILTER, processing every case, and TEMPORARY, treating temporary transformations as permanent.